In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 A predictive maintenance software system connects and analyzes data using sensors like acoustic monitoring, infrared thermography, and vibration analysis.

-They can also integrate with business systems like enterprise resource planning (ERP) software and industrial controls.
+They can integrate with business systems like enterprise resource planning (ERP) software and industrial controls.

 Overall, predictive maintenance has many benefits for warehouses, including:

 - Less downtime.
 Predictive maintenance will alert managers to equipment issues before they lead to downtime.
-In fact, a predictive maintenance system can reduce failures by up to 90%!
+A predictive maintenance system can reduce failures by up to 90%!

 The major providers of predictive maintenance services include: